James Body

 James Body (1846–1929) was a rugby union international who represented England from 1872 to 1873.

 Early life

-James Alfed Body was born on 3 September 1846 in Tenterden, Kent, the son of John Body.
+James Alfred Body was born on 3 September 1846 in Tenterden, Kent, the son of John Body.
 He attended Tonbridge School from 1860 to 1864 and was a member of the Football XIII in 1862 and 1863.

 Rugby union career

 Body made his international debut on 5 February 1872 at The Oval in the England vs Scotland match.
 He played his final match for England on 3 March 1873 at Hamilton Crescent, Glasgow in the Scotland vs England match.
 He and two other old boys of Tonbridge School started up the very successful London based Gipsies Football Club.
 On returning to Brighton he played for the Brighton Wasps formed roughly the same time as the London Wasps.
 On the algamation of the Shooflies and the Wasps the club became known as Brighton football club.